Benjamin Benjamin

 Sir Benjamin Benjamin JP (2 September 1834 – 7 March 1905) was an Australian businessman and politician.
 He was mayor of Melbourne between 1887 and 1889, before serving as a member of the Victorian Legislative Council from 1889 to 1892.

 Early life and education

 Benjamin was born in London, Middlesex, on 2 September 1834 to Moses Benjamin and Catherine Benjamin (née Moses).
-His family left for Australia in 1843 on a boat named London.
+His family left for the Colony of New South Wales in 1843 on a boat named London.
 He was educated in a school run by the Reverend William Jarrett, a Congregational Church minister.

 Working life

 After leaving school he joined M. Benjamin & Sons, his father's import and export business.
 In 1864 he and his brother-in-law Edward Cohen went into business together.
 He retired from active involvement in business in 1878.

 Public life

 Benjamin was heavily involved in the Melbourne Jewish community acting in various committee positions for the Melbourne Hebrew Congregation.

-In 1870, he was elected to the Melbourne City Council in the Albert ward, becoming an Alderman in 1881 and Mayor between 1887 and 1889.
+In 1870, he was elected to the Melbourne City Council in the Albert ward, becoming an Alderman in 1881, and Mayor from 1887 to 1889.
 He was the second Jewish Mayor of Melbourne, with his brother-in-law Edward Cohen preceding him by over twenty years.
 He became the first Melbourne mayor and first Jewish Australian to receive a knighthood when he was made a Knight Bachelor in 1889.

 In 1888, as mayor of Melbourne, Benjamin welcomed the Russian ship Rynda and Grand Duke Alexander Mikhailovich of Russia who was visiting the Australian colonies in a goodwill mission in light of tensions between Britain and Russia.

 Benjamin was elected as a member for the Melbourne Province of the Victorian Legislative Council in 1889 and served until 1892.